Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 12 November 2025 17.34.18 UTC
+- WIB: Rabu, 12 November 2025 18.25.24 UTC
-- WITA: Rabu, 12 November 2025 18.34.18 UTC
+- WITA: Rabu, 12 November 2025 19.25.24 UTC
-- WIT: Rabu, 12 November 2025 19.34.18 UTC
+- WIT: Rabu, 12 November 2025 20.25.24 UTC

 Kutipan Inspiratif:
-"Not all of us can do great things.
-But we can do small things with great love."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: inspirational
+Kategori: success